Skip to content

 • No recourse if the agency fails to deliver services

-What’s fair: While no agency can guarantee specific income outcomes (too many variables), they can commit to measurable service standards: weekly check-ins, monthly performance reports, defined response times, and specific services delivered.
-If they don’t meet these standards, the contract should allow you to terminate or adjust terms.
+What’s fair: While no agency can guarantee specific income outcomes, they can commit to measurable service standards: weekly check-ins, monthly performance reports, defined response times, and specific services delivered.
+If they don’t meet these standards, the contract should allow you to adjust terms or terminate.

 10. Dispute Resolution